 The Company is a limited company registered in Scotland and a member of the Aviva plc group of companies.
-In 2018 the Company transacted general and health insurance business in the United Kingdom (UK) and Ireland.
+The Company transacts general and health insurance business in the United Kingdom (UK).
 The major classes of business underwritten are personal lines (motor, home, creditor and other), health and commercial lines (property, liability, motor and other).